-Here’s why it works: we require sunlight to stabilize our circadian rhythm, but extensive use of artificial light along with long winter nights can throw us off track.
+Here’s why it works: we require sunlight to stabilize our circadian rhythm, but extensive use of artificial light along with long Winter nights can throw us off track.
 This also affects our energy and sleep.
 A therapeutic light box simulates sunlight by producing a wide spectrum of light, much more so than artificial light.

 32: Use a Bright Light Alarm

-If the repetitive sounds of a buzzer or the blasting of frenetic music tunes are not your preferred wake-up methods, I recommend a bright light alarm.
+If the repetitive sounds of a buzzer or the blasting of frenetic music tunes are not your preferred wake-up methods, we recommend a bright light alarm.
 Just like the name suggests, this is an alarm that wakes you up with light rather than sound.

-It mimics the way the sun rises, but if you’re getting up before sunrise (or at another dark time), you might benefit from the bright light alarm.
+This device mimics the way the sun rises, but if you’re getting up before sunrise (or at another dark time), you might benefit from the bright light alarm.
 The light gradually increases in intensity until you’re in a brightly lit room.

 33: Use Meditation Apps